Reecepbcups/cosmos-balance-bot/README.md

 cd cosmos-balance-bot

 # Ensure you have python installed first.
 May just be `python` depending on your system
-python3 -m pip install --no-cache-dir -r requirements.txt
+python3 -m pip install --no-cache-dir -r requirements/requirements.txt

 # Edit secrets.json to your values, wallets, thresholds, etc.